- Oggetto:

 Risultati dell'apprendimento attesi

-Knowledge and comprehension
+Knowledge and Comprehension

-- Ability to highlight the different matrices, structures, concepts and the main scientific
+- Identify and highlight the different matrices, structures, concepts, and main scientific orientations of the European juridical tradition.

-Ability to apply knowledge and comprehension
+Ability to Apply Knowledge and Comprehension

 - Oggetto: